enerammer/R-intro/episodes/whats-next.Rmd

 ---

 ::::questions
-  - "What do I do now?"
+  - What do I do now?
-  - "What is the next step?"
+  - What is the next step?
 ::::

 ::::objectives
-   - "Present suggestions for further reading,"
+   - Present suggestions for further reading
-   - "Tips on problems to work on to practice,"
+   - Tips on problems to work on to practice
 ::::